 Many studies have been made of music rooms, auditoriums, concert halls, churches,

 and these figures have been generalized in Fig. 9.
 While it would be nice to have

 an instrument at home which would enable us to check the reverberation time of our

 of the room and its contents.
 V, the volume of the room, is no trouble to calculate.

-give the absorption coefficients of various materials used in the construction
+which give the absorption coefficients of various materials used in the construction

 and decoration of the room.
-For purposes of this article, we must, of necessity, limit ourselves in
+For purposes of this article, we must, of necessity,

-form, the absorption characteristics, as a function of frequency, of some representative
+chart form, the absorption characteristics, as a function of frequency, of some

-be arranged so that its absorption characteristic may be varied.
+can be arranged so that its absorption characteristic may be varied.
 Velours, for

 example, when hung flat, have much less absorption per unit area, as shown in Fig.

 11 than, if we drape or "bunch" a length of velour into an area one-half its flat

 Most of us are familiar with those off-white squares of "sound absorbent" material